crismc/homeassistant_addons/README.md

 ### FlashForge
-Fork of [johnpdowling][original-addon-url] Flashforge Finder API add-on Exposing Flashforge 3D printers as API endpoints to consume as RESTful sensors
+Fork of [johnpdowling][original-addon-url] Flashforge Finder API add-on Runs an API server to expose the Flashforge 3D printers as API endpoints to consume as RESTful sensors

 <!-- Badges -->